-Dr. Andrea Dinardo is a psychology professor, published author, TEDx speaker, and retired psychologist who applies positive psychology to facilitate personal growth and transformational change.
+Dr. Andrea Dinardo is a psychology professor, TEDx speaker, and former school psychologist who applies positive psychology to facilitate personal growth and transformational change.

 Her psychology blog and TEDx Talk (both called Thriving Under Pressure) were created in response to rising levels of student stress and anxiety.
-The purpose of both is to help people develop positive coping techniques in fun, interactive, and uplifting ways.
+The purpose of both is to help individuals and groups develop coping skills in interactive, educational, and uplifting ways.

 Dr. Dinardo received her M.A. and Ph.D. in Psychology from Western University.
 Afterwards, she completed the post-doc internship and exam requirements of the College of Psychologists to become a fully registered psychologist (C. Psych.) in the province of Ontario, Canada.